 Samoa Air: Flying Couches

 Pass the popcorn.
-Samoa Air just announced it's now offering supersized seats the size of a "two-person couch."
+Samoa"> it’s now offering supersized seats the size of a "two-person couch."
 The seats—created by removing an armrest between two regular sized seats and nixing a row to provide 14 extra inches of legroom—are designed to accommodate extra-large passengers.
 The airline previously gained notoriety for its "pay-as-you-weigh" pricing plan.
 It also recently partnered with a local fitness center to give members vouchers good for "three kilos for the price of one" on Samoa Air.
 No word on whether the couch seats also come with three meals for the price of one.

 Virgin America: Who’s the Hunk in 14A?